m-col/mkinitcpio-welcome/readme.rst

 mkinitcpio-welcome
 ==================

-Two hooks for mkinitcpio_ that draw out the word "Welcome" in big letters early during the boot process.
-A box is drawn underneath for inputting the password during the 'encrypt' hook and printing the output of the 'fsck' hook.
+A mkinitcpio_ hook that draws out the word "Welcome" in big letters early during the boot process and accepts input for disk decryption.
+A box is drawn underneath for inputting the password and printing the output of the 'fsck' hook.

-Please email me with any issues, questions or comments @ mcol at posteo.net
+The hook wraps and replaces the encrypt hook so that it can have greater control over the cursor and any printed messages.

+It works very well with Evan Purkhiser's `mkinitcpio-colors`_.

 Usage
 -----

+0. Ensure that you can successfully use the `encrypt` hook without first.
-1. Copy the contents of `hooks` into `/etc/initcpio/hooks`
+1. Copy `hooks/welcome` into `/etc/initcpio/hooks`.
-#.
-Copy the contents of `install` into `/etc/initcpio/install`
+2. Copy `install/welcome` into `/etc/initcpio/install`.
-#.
-Add the `welcome` hook to `/etc/mkinitcpio.conf` before the `encrypt` hook
+3. Add the `welcome` hook to `/etc/mkinitcpio.conf` replacing the `encrypt` hook.
-#.
-Add the `poscursor` hook to `/etc/mkinitcpio.conf` after the `encrypt` hook
-   but before the `fsck` hook
-#.
-Optionally configure the colours to use in `/etc/vconsole.conf`:
+4. Optionally configure the colours to use in `/etc/vconsole.conf`:

 .. code-block:: sh

    WELCOME_BG=0    # background
    WELCOME_FG=5    # foreground ("Welcome")
-   WELCOME_IN=6    # input box
+   WELCOME_IN=6    # input box frame

 where the number is 0-15 corresponding to the 16 defined console colours.

-Works very well with Evan Purkhiser's `mkinitcpio-colors`_.
+5. Rebuild the initramfs image with `mkinitcpio`.

 Contact